eggerino/c-datastructures/README.md

 To use a queue one can simply use the doubly linked list and just use `dll_append` to enque, `dll_remove(list->head)` to deque and `list->length` to check for an empty queue.

 For a stack one can use the doubly linked list in a similar manner, but with `dll_remove(list->tail)` to pop from the stack.
-It is also possible (and probably recommanded) to use a array list instead.
+It is also possible (and probably recommanded) to use an array list instead.
 With a nicely conditioned capacity the amount of heap allocations can be minified significantly.